kejamder/trial/README.md

 ## Disable appropriate screens

 Screens team has an [internal tool](https://screens.mbtace.com/admin#/) to change the configuration of various screens.
 If subway data is down, some screens should be disabled using the tool.
 [Full tool instructions](https://docs.google.com/document/d/1rFPyd3vxRbpuuRRAJ1iwTgEVhj23TJtzHP_JqYofJLA/edit?usp=sharing#heading=h.ufspnh7giid0) include screenshots for each step.

 #### Access the tool
-* [screens.mbtace.com/admin#](https://screens.mbtace.com/admin#/) - you may have to log in via ActiveDirectory.
+* [screens.mbtace.com/admin#](https://screens.mbtace.com/admin#/) (you may have to log in via ActiveDirectory)

 #### Select the appropriate screens
-Use the column filter **"App ID"** to find the correct signs and use the 'select all' checkbox in the top left to select them (you may repeat this for multiple App ID types & it will retain your selections).
-As of October 2020, the tool includes Solari and E-Ink signs that use subway data:
+Use the column filter **App ID** to find the correct signs and use the `select all` checkbox in the top left to select them (you may repeat this for multiple App ID types & the tool will retain your selections).
+As of October 2020, the tool includes three apps that use subway data:
 * gl_eink_single
 * gl_eink_double
 * solari